 The majority of programming is housed within physical hardware, often known as hard automation.
-The pace and order of processes are set by the machines or manufacturing line.
+The pace and order of processes are set by the machines.
 These automation systems are designed to efficiently conduct a single set of actions on a single item.

 02 Programmable Automation

 Batch manufacturing is connected with programmable automation which allows for the production of a wide range of parts and products.
 To reprogram the system, modifications in the instructions are written and programmed ahead of time.

 03 Flexible Automation